 1.1 Beaches in Porto Santo

-The most beautiful sandy beaches and turquoise water, i.e. the view that many of us most often associate with great summer holidays, can be found in Porto Santo – small island belonging to the Madeira Archipelago.
+The most beautiful sandy beaches and turquoise water, i.e. the view that many of us most often associate with great summer holidays, can be found on Porto Santo – a small island belonging to the Madeira Archipelago.
 Porto Santo is even jokingly called “a beach with an island”.
-On Porto Santo, we will find about 9 kilometres of golden, beautiful, sandy beaches.
+On Porto Santo, we will find about 9 kilometers of golden, beautiful, sandy beaches.